OpenTidalFarm/OpenTidalFarm/docs/examples/channel-opt/channel-opt.rst

 Farm layout optimization
 ========================

-This demo optimizes the position of 32 turbines in a channel.
+This demo optimizes the position of 32 turbines in a tidal farm within a channel.
 The goal of the optimization is to maximise the farm's energy extraction.
+The rectangular channel is 640 m x 320 m large.
+The farm area is in the channel center and 320 m x 160 m large.

-While the domain in this demo is quite simple, the concept applies also to more complex, realistic domains.
+Even though the domain in this demo is quite simple, the concept applies to more complex, realistic scenarios.

-The optimisation is initialized with a regular layout of 32 turbines:
+The farm layout optimisation is initialized with a regular layout of 32 turbines:

 .. image:: farm_init.png
     :scale: 30